jlangch/venice/doc/readme/ext-tomcat.md

 ### Start a Venice Gitpod workspace

-*TODO*
+Start a new Venice Gitpod workspace from [Venice Github Project](https://github.com/jlangch/venice).

+Wait until the project has been checked out, compiled and the REPL started.

 ### Setup the required libraries and directory

-Run the script from the REPL:
+Run this script from the REPL:

 ```clojure
 (do